Working Group surveys on implementation of the Guiding Principles

 The State survey was developed and disseminated in cooperation with Denver University and the University of Minnesota.
 A questionnaire was sent to all Member States in October 2012 and was supplemented by in-depth interviews with a limited group of States across regions.
 The initial deadline for replies of 10 November 2012 was extended to 30 January 2013 at the request of a number of Governments.

 Questionnaire sent to States:

-Statement by Alexandra Guáqueta, Member of the UN Working Group - Session on global trends in Implementation of the Guiding Principles, 4th December 2012.
+Preliminary results were presented at the first Forum on Business and Human Rights on 4 December 2012.
+Statement by Alexandra Guáqueta, Member of the UN Working Group - Session on global trends in Implementation of the Guiding Principles, 4 December 2012.

-The final results of the first survey will be presented in a report (A/HRC/23/32/Add.2) to the Human Rights Council in June 2013 and posted on the website of the Working Group.
+The final results of the first survey were presented in a report (A/HRC/23/32/Add.2) to the Human Rights Council in June 2013

 While replies by States were treated anonymously, some States have made their replies public:

 The Working Group commissioned a pilot corporate survey of business representatives regarding their company’s implementation of the corporate responsibility to respect human rights.
 This pilot was developed and disseminated in cooperation with the Global Business Initiative on Human Rights, the International Chamber of Commerce, the International Organisation of Employers and the Corporations and Human Rights Project at the University of Denver.
 One hundred and seventeen business representatives responded to the survey.

 Results of the pilot survey were presented during the first Forum on Business and Human Rights in December 2012.

 Lessons learnt from this process will feed into a second corporate survey on business and human rights in 2013, the results of which will be published at the 2013 Forum on Business and Human Rights, and potentially on an annual basis thereafter.